OpenSpaceAI/ICL-I2PReg/README.md

 # ICL++: Coarse-to-Fine Implicit Correspondence Learning for Image-to-Point Cloud Registration
-This repo is the official implementation of extended version of our CVPR25 paper "Implicit Correspondence Learning for Image-to-Point Cloud Registration"
+This repo is the official implementation of extended version of our CVPR25 paper:

+Implicit Correspondence Learning for Image-to-Point Cloud Registration"

 Xinjun Li, Wenfei Yang, Jiacheng Deng, Zhixin Cheng, Xu Zhou, Tianzhu Zhang

 The extended version primarily includes the following additions: